pendo-io/pendo-mobile-sdk/api-documentation/native-android-apis.md

 static synchronized void setup(Context context, String appKey, PendoOptions options, PendoPhasesCallbackInterface pendoPhasesCallback)
 ```

->Establishes a connection with Pendo’s server.
+> Establishes a connection with Pendo’s server.
 Call this API in your application’s onCreate() method.
 The setup method can only be called once during the application lifecycle.
 Calling this API is required before tracking sessions or invoking session-related APIs.

+> If the setup API is called while the device is offline, the SDK begins observing the network state, so that after it's back online, it continues with the setup network calls process.
+If the setup network call fails, PendoPhasesCallbackInterface "onInitFailed" callback is called.

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>